andrewjpage/seqbox/README.md

     should return successful uploads for everything once. and then failed uploads for everything the second time round.

-3. Test adding in the multiples of things i.e. same sample source in multiple projects, multiple samples per sample source, multiple extracts per sample, etc.
+3. Nanopore, default, not covid.
+Test adding in the multiples of things i.e. same sample source in multiple projects, multiple samples per sample source, multiple extracts per sample, etc.

     a. `run_test_03.sh`